Share:

 Symptom Management and Supportive Care

 This category accepts abstracts on early recognition and monitoring of signs and symptoms of possible complications encountered by patients who undergo HSCT and cell therapies, including GvHD.
-Abstracts on the delivery of supportive care (behavioural and pharmacological interventions to reduce treatment-related fatigue and improve quality of life) are also welcome.
+Abstracts on the delivery of palliative andsupportive care (behavioural and pharmacological interventions to reduce treatment-related fatigue and improve quality of life) are also welcome.

 51